EpicBotCoders/python-discord-windows-controller/README.md

-# Creating and Running a Discord Bot - Step-by-Step Guide
+# Discord Windows Controller Bot

-This guide will walk you through the process of setting up and running a Discord bot that performs specific tasks using the repository "python-discord-windows-controller."
-Follow these steps to get your bot up and running!
+The Discord Windows Controller Bot is a Python bot designed to control Windows operations through Discord commands.
+It can perform tasks like locking your workstation and monitoring mouse movement in a specified channel.
+Follow these steps to set up and run the bot.

 ## Step 1: Clone the Repository